LukeShortCloud/rootpages/src/administration/bootloaders.rst

    -  EFI partition: >= 200MB vfat (fat32) partition mounted at ``/boot/efi``.
    -  Linux boot partition: 1GB partition with a stable file system (such as ext4) mounted at ``/boot``.

 After setting up the partitions and installing the operating system with UEFI support, chroot into the new installation before rebooting.
-Reinstall the GRUB packages to re-run the installation scripts, rebuild the GRUB configuration file, and then install the legacy BIOS GRUB onto the BIOS boot partition by specifying the block device (not the partition itself).
+On Fedora only, create the legacy BIOS boot GRUB configuration file.
+Then install GRUB using the legacy BIOS boot by specifying the block device (not the partition itself).

-Arch Linux:
+Arch Linux and Debian:

 .. code-block:: sh

-   $ pacman -S grub
-   # Arch Linux uses the same GRUB configuration file for both legacy BIOS and UEFI boot.
-   $ grub-mkconfig -o /boot/grub/grub.cfg
-   $ grub-install --target=i386-pc <DEVICE>
+   $ sudo grub-install --target=i386-pc /dev/<DEVICE>

 Fedora:

 .. code-block:: sh

-   $ dnf reinstall efibootmgr grub2-efi-x64 grub2-pc shim-x64
-   $ grub2-mkconfig -o /boot/efi/EFI/fedora/grub.cfg
-   $ grub2-mkconfig -o /boot/grub2/grub.cfg
+   $ sudo grub2-mkconfig -o /boot/grub2/grub.cfg
-   $ grub2-install --target=i386-pc <DEVICE>
+   $ sudo grub2-install --target=i386-pc /dev/<DEVICE>

 [8]